husarnet/esp_husarnet/README.md

 Husarnet is a Peer-to-Peer VPN to connect your laptops, servers and microcontrollers over the Internet with zero configuration.

 This library provides both C and C++ API.
-Detailed documentation is available in the [API documentation](API.md).
+More information is available in the [API documentation](https://husarnet.com/docs/library-api/).

 For a quick start with Husarnet Client, take a look at the webserver example in the `examples` directory or run:
 ```